-- In some older people, constipation - which is often associated with Parkinson’s - can result in faeces collecting in the rectum.
-This puts pressure on the urethra (the tube leading out of the body from the bladder) and may even obstruct it.
+- In some older people, constipation – which is often associated with Parkinson’s – can result in faeces collecting in the rectum.
+This can result in difficulties in bladder emptying, which may be because of pressure on the urethra, or mediated by the nerves in the region.
 The bladder is then unable to empty and may continue distending, causing dribbling incontinence.

 - Anticholinergic medications can also make emptying problems worse.